open-sauced/docs/docs/community/100-days-of-oss.md

 We started our first #100DaysOfOSS on July 23rd and went to the end of [Hacktoberfest](https://hacktoberfest.com/), a month-long celebration of open source contributions.

 Don't worry if you didn't start then.
-The #100DaysOfOSS challenge is flexible; you can join in whenever you're ready.
+The #100DaysOfOSS challenge is flexible; you can join whenever you're ready.
 Just jump in at any point and begin with day one of your personal challenge.

 ## Support